-Words and lines that are mostly directed at making you feel small and disrespected should be your red flags.
-When your spouse says “You are being ridiculous” if you express a concern, he is being dismissive.
-If he says, “Why don’t you be more like her” or “I don’t care anymore” or things to that effect, these are all signs that he has stopped loving you and wants to hurt you.
+Words and lines intended to make you feel small and disrespected are the biggest red flags in the relationship to look out for.
+When your spouse says, “You are being ridiculous” if you express a concern, do you feel they’re being dismissive?
+Do you feel hurt when they say, “Why don’t you be more like X” or “I don’t care anymore” or things to that effect?

 When your spouse says hurtful things like these, take some time to sit with your emotions and analyze why these words were hurtful to you.
 Did they hit a nerve?
 Was your spouse exploiting your vulnerabilities to exact a reaction out of you?
 Once you figure out what words hurt you and why, have a conversation with your spouse and let them know that these words are not acceptable.
 Calmly but assertively tell them that you won’t engage with them unless they throw these words out of their dictionary.

 Related Reading: How Do I Stop Abusing My Wife?

 6. Communicate to your partner how their words made you feel

 Once you’ve identified your own triggers that leave you feeling, “My wife/husband said hurtful things I can’t get over”, the next order of business is to communicate effectively to explain what you feel and why.
 Now, this can be tricky because it requires you to be vulnerable with your spouse and open up to them about how their words exacerbate your underlying fears or insecurities.

 That’s why, it’s absolutely crucial that you remain mindful of your tone and choice of words.
 Do not get defensive at any point or resort to blame-shifting.
 Use “I” statements to let your partner know how their words affect you.
 There is a good chance that this awareness will help them be more mindful of their choice of words, and they will make an effort to not lash out even in the heat of the moment.

 7. When your spouse says hurtful things, try to forgive them